neuralmagic/sparseml/examples/llama7b_sparse_quantized/README.md

 The example in this folder runs in multiple stages to create a Llama 7b model with a 2:4 sparsity pattern and W4A16 post training quantization (PTW).
 The model is calibrated and trained with the ultachat200k dataset.
+At least 75GB of GPU memory is required to run this example.

 ## Recipe Summary